LivePersonInc/knowledge-center-archive/pages/documents/FAQs/agent-tools.md

 ## What do I do when my shift ends?

-Re-queue each of your ongoing conversations and then log out of LiveEngage, as follows:
+Re-queue each of your ongoing conversations and then log out of the Conversational Cloud, as follows:

 a.
 Change your status to Away.